Deemed Acceptance of a Contract: Everything You Need to Know

 - The party being offered has full knowledge of all of the above conditions–there is no attempt at deception.

 - The service offered is used.

 Because of this, in most cases silence or a failure to act will not entail acceptance of a contract.
 Some form of positive act will have to be made, whether it be through words, an action, or a signature on a piece of paper.

 If you need help understanding deemed acceptance of a contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.